 b.
-Enter Head of Department Email Address and click submit:
+Enter the Head of Department Email Address and click submit:

-c.
-Contact accreditation@bsecho.org to inform you have entered your HOD's email address and clicked submit.
+- a.
+Contact accreditation@bsecho.org to inform you that you have entered your HOD's email address and clicked submit. - b.
+We will send the email to your HOD so that they can validate your logbook.
+Please ask your HOD to check their junk mail if the email is not visible.